Mackey 2-functors and Mackey 2-motives: Bicategories and 2-categories

-\begin{Exa} A pseudo-functor whose target is locally discrete is necessarily strict; we will simply call it a \emph{functor}, the prime examples being (ordinary) functors between (ordinary) categories.
+\begin{Exa} A pseudo-functor whose target is locally discrete is necessarily strict; we simply call it a \emph{functor}, the prime examples being (ordinary) functors between (ordinary) categories.
 Note however that a pseudo-functor $\cat{F}\colon \cat{B}\to \cat{B}'$ whose source $\cat{B}$ is locally discrete need not be strict if $\cat{B}'$ is not locally discrete, even, say, when $\cat{B}$ is a group. \end{Exa}

 \begin{Not} Every bicategory $\cat{B}$ has an associated \emph{1-truncation}~$\pih{\cat{B}}$, defined to be the 1-category obtained from $\cat{B}$ by identifying any two isomorphic 1-cells and then discarding the 2-cells.
-There is an obvious functor $\cat{B}\to \pih{\cat{B}}$, which is initial among functors from $\cat{B}$ to 1-categories. \end{Not}
+If $\cat{B}$ is a (2,1)-category, there is an obvious functor $\cat{B}\to \pih{\cat{B}}$, which is initial among functors from $\cat{B}$ to 1-categories. \end{Not}